 Costa Rica is known as the ‘greenest country in the world,’ not just because of its scenery but also because it’s way ahead of the game in terms of sustainable technology and environmental practices, so have no worries about your pristine vacation home getting polluted in twenty years.
 In addition to the stunning green scenery and beautiful beaches, it has a very low cost of living, so your vacation money will stretch farther than ever.

 Call it the frugal alternative to Greece.
-Although not one of the most popular vacation destinations, Albania borders Greece and is almost within rock-throwing distance across the sea from Italy, so it shares their great Mediterranean climate.
+Although not one of the most popular vacation destinations, Albania borders Greece and is almost within rock-throwing distance across the sea from Italy, so it shares its great Mediterranean climate.
 Its beautiful scenery includes both beaches and rugged mountains, and the prices are astonishingly low.
-For $50,000, you can get a beach-front apartment, and since the country’s successful transition to capitalism, the economy is just going up, and bringing property values with it.
+For $50,000, you can get a beach-front apartment, and since the country’s successful transition to capitalism, the economy is just going up and bringing property values with it.

-Italy is famous for the climate, the history, and the food, but it doesn’t have to be as expensive as you might think.
+Italy is famous for the climate, history, and food, but it doesn’t have to be as expensive as you might think.
 Stay away from the major cities, and try places like Puglia (Apulia, in English), close to the southern tip of the country and full of olive groves, scenic farmhouses, and a wealth of archaeological treasures.

 Once you get out of the cities, Mexico is full of fantastic areas.
 Tulum is inexpensive and downright pristine, bordered by a heavily protected biosphere, ancient ruins (mostly Mayan), and white beaches backed by dense jungle.
 It’s only 80 miles from Cancun, but much less crowded.
 Since the environmental protections mean that not a lot of land available, crowding will stay low, and land values are guaranteed to go up.